Raspberry Pi Google Wall Calendar Project

 - The first step is to install the Raspbian operating system.
 If you are using the Raspberry Pi kit, power on your device then use the pre-loaded NOOBS (New Out of Box Software) tool to install it.
 Additional information on the NOOBS setup can be found at www.raspberrypi.org/help/noobs-setup.

-2. After you’ve booted to the desktop, configure localization options.
-Click the Menu button, go to Preferences, select Raspberry Pi Configuration, then click the Localization Tab.
-Here you can set your Locale, Timezone and Keyboard layout.
+2. After you’ve booted to the desktop, configure localization options by clicking the Menu button, going to Preferences, selecting Raspberry Pi Configuration, then clicking the Localization Tab.
+Here you can set your Locale, Timezone, Keyboard layout, and WiFi Country.

 3. Connect your Raspberry Pi to the Internet using either the LAN port or the wireless card.
 For a wireless connection, click the wireless icon on the toolbar then select your wireless network.
 In my setup, I’ve used a wireless connection.